Provision of programming and procedural support to the Senate.

 Processing of questions on notice and petitions

-Secretariat services to the Appropriations and Staffing Committee
+Secretariat support to the Appropriations and Staffing Committee

 - providing procedural and programming advice and documentation to facilitate and expedite chamber proceedings